WHITEN+

 WHITEN+ COPPER

-Coffee, tea and red wine are some major staining culprits.
+Coffee, tea, and red wine are some extrinsic stains.
 What do they have in common?
-Intense color pigments called chromogens that attach to the white, outer part of your tooth (enamel).
+Intense colour pigments called chromogens that attach to the white, outer part of your tooth (enamel), staining the external surface of your teeth.

 Tobacco Use